 The Master of Science in Aerospace Engineering addresses the needs of off-campus students whose schedule or location does not allow on-campus study.
-The online courses are identical to on-campus courses in terms of content, requirements and academic rigor.
+The online courses are identical to on-campus courses and are typically taught simultaneously.

 Benefits of the Degree